 Maintain Excellent Oral Health

 It is essential to maintain good oral hygiene throughout the year and pay special attention during the cold and flu seasons.
 Be mindful that you should not visit your dentist until you have recovered because you can transmit the illness to others.
 After recovering is an excellent time to have your teeth cleaned and your mouth examined.
-You can schedule your regular checkup with Jeffrey D. Clark, DDS, at Scottsdale Dental Excellence at 480 585 1853.
+You can schedule your regular checkup with Jeffrey D. Clark, DDS, at Scottsdale Cosmetic Dentistry Excellence at 480 585 1853.